telerik/blazor-docs/components/toolbar/built-in-tools.md

 ## ToolBarButton

+A toolbar button is a plain button that you can click and it raises an event so the application can respond to that.

 You can add multiple buttons to the Telerik Toolbar.
 To do that you should add the `<ToolBarButton>` to the `<TelerikToolBar>`.

 You can customize the buttons using the following features:

 * `Enabled` - `bool`, defaults to `true` - specifies if the button is clickable.